 Here are just a few of reasons why.

 Number two.
 It was from a microscopic and myopic level.
 My limited life and career experiences, especially in the early days, reflected a much narrower viewpoint.
-While I felt compassion and demonstrated kindness, I really had no comprehension the level of another’s pain or suffering.
+While I felt compassion and demonstrated kindness, I really had no comprehension of the level of another’s pain or suffering.
 This was exacerbated by the fact that I did not know, that I did not know.
-A glaring example of this was when I worked pediatrics and believed I understood a Mother’s profound sorrow when we attempted multiple times to start an IV… until I had children and it occurred with my youngest at 16 months.
-If not for a well placed chair and an observant nurse, I would have gone all the way down.
+A glaring example of this was when I worked pediatrics and believed I understood a Mother’s visceral pain when we attempted multiple times to start an IV on her child … until I had children and it occurred with my youngest at 16 months.
+If not for a well placed chair and an observant nurse, I would have hit the floor.

 Number three.
 In large part believed people made their choices and behaviors mainly from a place of logic.
 A personal relationship, a work out, a food choice.
 Be given education.
 Capable?
 Follow plan.
 Uh huh.
 Naivety off the scale on this one.
 We are complex human beings.
-We are wired to habits that have given us rewards in the past ,or kept us safe, and now even though their path may be causing destruction and illness we will be drawn to repeat.
-Not hopeless but drawn.
+We are wired to habits that have given us rewards or kept us safe in the past, and now even though their path may be causing destruction and illness, we WILL be drawn to repeat.
+Not hopelessly but drawn.
 Secondly “numerous cognitive neuroscientists have predicted almost 95% of our decisions, emotions, actions, and behavior are made at the subconscious level.”
 While sounds impossible…I have witnessed smoking via a tracheostomy…. on more than on one occasion.